Rajan66/Glam/README.md

-An E-commerce website that provides a beautiful and seamless interface for you to browse and purchase makeup products.
+## GlamHour
+GlamHour is an e-commerece platform for makeup products.
+Built using MERN stack.
+This was a part of my college project.